oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 In the next section, we will do a case study to link a small dataset with OECD HAN datasets and try to answer some interesting analytical questions.

+## A case study with OECD HAN datasets

+{% katexmm %}

+From now on, we will only work on three datasets: `HAN_NAMES`, `HAN_PERSON` and `HAN_PATENTS` as those two datasets include all information we need.
+With those two datasets we will try to do patent analysis for some german firms from information and communication technology industry.
+Here are components of this case
+study:

+- Inputs:
+    - dataset 1: a sample of German firms, size $N=246$
+    - dataset 2: `HAN_PERSON`, size $N = 7,740,824$
+    - dataset 3: `HAN_NAMES`, size $N=4, 191,007$
+    - dataset 4: `HAN_PATENTS`, size $N=18,355,687$
+- Goal:
+    - match names of those german firms with `HAN_NAMES` and then find their _granted_ patents from `HAN_PATENTS`[^2]
+- Actions:
+    - read dataset 1 and 3
+    - try to find out whether firms from dataset 1 are included in dataset 3 or not
+    - if it was included, then use `HAN_ID` to extract patents for corresponding firms from dataset 4
+- Outcomes:
+    - a patent analytical report

+[^2]: `HAN_PATENTS` include both patent application documents (A1 or A2) and granted patents (B1 or B2), therefore we need to figure out how to extract granted patents.

+{% endkatexmm %}